Frequently Asked Questions

 Why don't you bulk bill on Saturdays?

 We believe it is important to open a Saturday clinic for those people who are unwell on the weekend, however our operating costs are higher on a weekend.
-Please also appreciate that our staff and doctors are giving up time on the weekend to provide this quality service for you.
+Please also appreciate that our staff and the doctors are giving up time on the weekend to provide this quality service for you.

 For non-urgent matters please attend Monday to Friday.